MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 - For Full Time Students: Please submit your work on this journal entry before 12pm PST every Friday.
 - For Part Time Students: Please submit your work on this journal entry before the end of your B-Week Thursday class period.

+## Unit 1 Presentation Script:

+This needs to be completed along with your Journal Entry for the Unit.
+[Here is a link to the prompt for the script](https://www.notion.so/lambdaschool/Unit-1-Presentation-Script-4e2ef6551424417bb3c3b2a4406a272d).
+Complete your work in a google doc and submit a link to your response in your journal entry for this sprint challenge.

 ## Template: Decision Defense

 Please respond to the following prompts to demonstrate your understanding of product vision planning sessions.